TaratorMusic/TaratorMusic/README.md

 You can enable and disable the volume stabilisation provided by FFmpeg package.
 It will help all the songs be near the same volume, eliminating the need to change the volume every new song in case they are too quiet or loud.

+### Redownload All Your Songs

+If you have your old databases intact, you can redownload all your songs back using a button in the settings page!

 ## Upcoming Features:

 ### Statistics